Competition Numbers, Quasi-Line Graphs and Holes: Competition numbers and holes

 We say a vertex~$v$ is \emph{good} if for every two non-adjacent vertices~$u,u'\in N(v)$ there exists a hole that contains~$v$,~$u$ and~$u'$.
 Note that such a hole cannot contain any other vertices from~$N(v)$ besides~$u$ and~$u'$.
 This implies that~$\defect(v) \leq \hole(v)$ for every good vertex~$v$.

 Next we show that every graph has a good vertex.
-The proof is a generalization of a proof of Dirac~\cite{Dirac} that shows that every non-complete chordal graph has two non-adjacent simplicial vertices.
+The proof is a generalization of a proof by Dirac~\cite{Dirac} that shows that every non-complete chordal graph has two non-adjacent simplicial vertices.

 \begin{lemma} If~$G$ is a non-complete graph, then~$G$ contains two non-adjacent good vertices. \end{lemma}